-Inspired by Bachs’ ‘Boueree in E minor’ and a bird waking him up in the morning, Paul McCartney created a modern masterpiece in ‘Blackbird’
+Inspired by J. S. Bach’ ‘Bourree in E minor’ and a bird waking him up in the morning, Paul McCartney created a modern masterpiece in ‘Blackbird’.

-There’s seemingly two dim7 chords in there as well although upon closer inspection, only fractions of a C#dim7 is actually used.
+There’s seemingly two dim7 chords in there as well, although upon closer inspection, only a fraction of a C#dim7 is actually used.

 Open strings as drones

-The open G-string is used throughout Blackbird giving the piece a ‘drone’ effect that tie the progression together.
+The open G-string is used throughout ‘Blackbird’ giving the piece a ‘drone’ effect that ties the progression together.

-Since chords are named by intervals in relation to the root, the function of this open G changes, for example:
+Since chords are named by intervals in relation to the root, the function of this open G-string changes, like this:

 - The A shaped G chord at fret 10, the open G is the root